Soccer in the United States: Women's national team

 The women's national soccer team of the 1900s were the first women's national team in the United States.
 They competed in the FIFA Women's World Cup, the Summer Olympics, and the Algarve Cup, in addition to the CONCACAF Women's Championship and other competitions by invitation.
 The United States women's team has been one of the best national teams in the history of women's soccer, having won four World Cups (in 1991, 1999, 2015 and 2019).
 They also won four Olympic gold medals (in 1996, 2004, 2008, and 2012), and 10 Algarve Cups (in 2000, 2003, 2004, 2005, 2007, 2008, 2010, 2011, 2013, and 2015).
 Following their 2015 World Cup victory, the USWNT regained the top spot in the FIFA Women's World Rankings from Germany; they have held the top spot for the majority of the time since the rankings began in 2003, and have never been lower than second.

+In 1999, when the United States hosted and won the Women's World Cup, women's soccer briefly captivated the American public on an unprecedented scale.
+The tournament's final between the United States and China was watched by an estimated 40 million American television viewers.

 There are several factors that may have contributed to the early dominance of the United States women's national soccer team.
 First is the relative lack of attention afforded the women's game in some traditional soccer-playing countries.
 According to a 2015 story in the ESPN-owned Web outlet FiveThirtyEight,For as much as the rest of the world loves soccer, it has been much slower to embrace the women's game than the U.S. In England, women playing soccer was effectively banned (at least at venues that hosted men's teams) from 1921 to 1971, and in Germany it was banned from 1955 to 1970.
 At around the time Title IX was heating up in the United States, women's international soccer basically didn't exist.
 According to FIFA, there were only three national teams and two international matches played in 1971.